 - Ability to create statistics about RAM, CPU, and SWAP usage.
 Besides the ability to monitor Linux kernel activity, NFS server, Sockets, TTY, and filesystems.

 - Ability to monitor input & output statistics for devices, tasks.. etc.

 - Ability to output reports about network interfaces and devices, with support for IPv6.

-Unlike the other tools, Icinga is a network monitoring program, it shows you many options and information about your network connections, devices and processes, it’s a very good choice for those who are looking for a good tool to monitor their networking stuffs.
+Unlike the other tools, Icinga is a network monitoring program, it shows you many options and information about your network connections, devices, and processes, it’s a very good choice for those who are looking for a good tool to monitor networking stuff.